kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 Add a new API called `objectRetentionPolicies`, which will enable specifying a retention policy for finished Workloads under an option called `FinishedWorkloadRetention`.
-This API section could be extended in the future with options for other kueue-authored objects.
+This API section could be extended in the future with options for other Kueue-authored objects.

 ### User Stories